openfiesta/openfiestalab/labguide/labs/bio.md

 <img width="333" src="/image/machine/plasmacleaner.jpg" align="left" src="/image/machine/pcr.jpg" style="cursor: zoom-in; margin:50px 30px 50px 50px">

 Generally used for activating material surfaces.
-In our lab is actually used for performing PDMS surface activation for its subsequent covalent binding to other surfaces.
+In our lab ts main role is for performing PDMS surface activation for its subsequent covalent binding to other surfaces.

 #### Ultrasonic cleaner